zaphosting/docs/en/fivem_sql_file_import.md

 ## Preparation and establishment of the database

-In the settings of your FiveM Server the option **Configure database** must be activated at the beginning and the required resource **MySQL-Ansync** must be installed, so that a database can be created and used
+In the settings of your FiveM Server the option **Configure database** must be activated at the beginning and the required resource **MySQL-Async** must be installed, so that a database can be created and used

 ![](https://puu.sh/Fo5WF/74b8db03f9.png)